 Stock options, however, may not have any value because if the price of the stock option is higher than the value of the stock, the stock option is worthless.

-Stock Options And Maintenance In Illinois
+Stock Options, Maintenance And Child Support In Illinois

 Stock options and restricted stock units are not only quasi-assets to be divided in an Illinois divorce…they are also income.